 Furthermore, while your insurance should get cheaper as time goes on, once you hit a certain age, you may find your premiums begin to rise again.
 This is because your insurer may feel an older driver could pose more of a risk.

 So which insurer is best for older drivers, and what else should you consider?
 Canstar takes a look.

 Car insurance for older drivers: what to know

 Firstly, there isn’t specific car insurance for older drivers in New Zealand.
 But, age will be taken into account when you apply for car insurance.
-And when it comes to older drivers, your car insurance premiums can be cheaper or more expensive, depending on a variety of factors.
+When it comes to older drivers, your car insurance premiums can be cheaper or more expensive, depending on a variety of factors.

 For starters, when we’re talking about older drivers, we’re talking about drivers aged 50 and over.
-But this is a large age bracket, and the age of the driver will play a big role.
+This is a large age bracket, and the age of the driver will play a big role.

 But if you’re over 60, your insurer may start to feel that you are becoming a little riskier.
 This is because older drivers are more likely to suffer from issues that could impact their driving ability, such as:

 - Slower cognitive functioning and reactions

 - Increased use of prescription medication, which may impact alertness

 Insurers are all about risk so, while you may be in good health, as you age your premiums could rise, even if you have decades of experience on the road.